psychose-club/IBO/README.md

         String stringToWrite = "Support human rights!";

         try {
-            BinaryWriter binaryWriter = new BinaryWriter();
+            BinaryFile binaryFile = new BinaryFile();

-            // If no ByteOrder is set the nativeOrder will be used.
+            // If no ByteOrder is set, the nativeOrder will be used.
-            // For this example we will handle it as the BIG_ENDIAN byte order.
+            // For this example, we will handle it as the BIG_ENDIAN byte order.

+            binaryFile.open(Paths.get("FILE_PATH"), 0x0, FileMode.WRITE);
-            binaryWriter.open(Paths.get("FILE_PATH"), true); // overwrite = true; Replaces the file with new bytes if it's already exist! binaryWriter.write(stringToWrite); // Written bytes: 53 75 70 70 6F 72 74 20 68 75 6D 61 6E 20 72 69 67 68 74 73 21
+            binaryFile.write(stringToWrite); // Written bytes: 53 75 70 70 6F 72 74 20 68 75 6D 61 6E 20 72 69 67 68 74 73 21
-            binaryWriter.close();
+            binaryFile.close();
-        } catch (OpenedException openedException) {
+        } catch (RangeOutOfBoundsException rangeOutOfBoundsException) {
             System.out.println("Oh no!
+A value is out of bounds!");
+            rangeOutOfBoundsException.printStackTrace();
+        } catch (InvalidFileModeException invalidFileModeException) {
-The writer is opened but shouldn't be!");
+            System.out.println("Oh no!
+The file is opened in the wrong mode!");
-            openedException.printStackTrace();
+            closedException.printStackTrace();
         } catch (ClosedException closedException) {
             System.out.println("Oh no!
-The writer is closed but shouldn't be!");
+The file is closed but shouldn't be!");
             closedException.printStackTrace();
+        } catch (OpenedException openedException) {
+            System.out.println("Oh no!
+The file is opened but shouldn't be!");
+            openedException.printStackTrace();
         } catch (IOException ioException) {
             System.out.println("Oh no!
-Something goes wrong while writing the file!");
+An IOException occurred!");
             ioException.printStackTrace();
         }
     }